fredgibbs/fredgibbs.github.io/courses/metaphor-of-plague/schedule.md

 18: Guy Poirier, "A Contagion at the Source of Discourse on Sexualities: Syphilis during the French Renaissance," 157-174.
 20: NO CLASS

+# Early Modern Plague
+23: Colin Jones, “Plague and Its Metaphors in Early Modern France,” 97–112.
+25: Jones, "Plague and Its Metaphors," 112-127.
+27: Roger D. Lund, “Infectious Wit: Metaphor, Atheism and the Plague in Eighteenth-Century London,” 45–64.
+27: DUE: Essay on premoden disease

 # Modern Syphilis
-23: Megan Vaughan, "Syphilis in Colonial East and Central Africa: The Social Construction of an Epidemic," 269-302.
+2: Megan Vaughan, "Syphilis in Colonial East and Central Africa: The Social Construction of an Epidemic," 269-302.
-25: Allan M. Brandt, "The syphilis epidemic and its relation to AIDS," 375-380.
+4: Allan M. Brandt, "The syphilis epidemic and its relation to AIDS," 375-380.
-27: another modern example?

-# Early Modern Plague
-2: Colin Jones, “Plague and Its Metaphors in Early Modern France,” 97–112.
-4: Jones, "Plague and Its Metaphors," 112-127.
-6: Roger D. Lund, “Infectious Wit: Metaphor, Atheism and the Plague in Eighteenth-Century London,” 45–64.
+6: John Parascandola, “Quarantining Women: Venereal Disease Rapid Treatment Centers in World War II America,” 431–59.

 ## SPRING BREAK: MAR 8-15